I’m a recent arrival in this country. I moved to Panama in October of last year.

-“This talk is designed to arm you with everything you need to know to get settled in Panama and to make your transition to life here smoother than mine was!”
-Sophia explained.
+Want to get settled in Panama and make your transition to life here smoother than mine was?
+Let me arm you with everything you need to know.

 Up until this point in your life, you may not have considered sidewalks a luxury.
 Now that you’re in Panama, you’ll need to adjust that thinking.